 - Where you have consented to the use or disclosure;

-- Where we reasonably believe that the use or disclosure is necessary to lessen or prevent a serious and imminent threat to someone's health or safety or the public's health or safety;
+- Where we reasonably believe that the use or disclosure is necessary to lessen or prevent a serious, immediate threat to someone's health or safety or the public's health or safety;

-- Where we reasonably suspect that unlawful, malicious or nuisance activity has been, is being or may be engaged in and the use or disclosure is a necessary part of our investigation or in reporting the matter to the relevant authorities or the Internet Corporation for Assigned Names and Numbers;
+- Where we reasonably suspect that unlawful or non-compliant activity has been, is being or may be engaged in and the use or disclosure is a necessary part of our investigation or in reporting the matter to the relevant authorities or the Internet Corporation for Assigned Names and Numbers;

-- World Numbers places great importance on the security of all information associated with our customers, clients and contractors.
-We have security measures in place to attempt to protect against the loss, misuse and alteration of personal information under our control.
+We place a great importance on the security of all information associated with our customers, clients and contractors.
+We have security measures in place to protect against the loss, misuse and alteration of personal information under our control.

-- Personal information will be destroyed securely when no longer required by us.
+Personal information is anonymised or destroyed securely when no longer required by us.

-- Our web site uses a process called Secure Sockets Layer (SSL) technology.
+Our website site uses a process called Secure Sockets Layer (SSL) technology.
 SSL locks all critical information passed from you to us, such as payment information, in an encrypted envelope, making it extremely difficult for this information to be intercepted.
-The transfer of information across any media involves a certain degree of risk and the internet is no exception.
-As a result, while we take all reasonable steps to protect users' personal information, we cannot ensure or warrant the security of any information transmitted to us or from our web site.
+The transfer of information across any media may involve a certain degree of risk, and the internet is no exception.
+As a result, while we take reasonable steps to protect users' personal information, we cannot ensure or warrant the security of any information transmitted to us or from our website.

 - Data about each allocated global phone number is collected from the registrant by World Numbers, and submitted to Telenum Limited in accordance with the procedural requirements of the registry.
 The ENUM Registry displays a subset of the full registry data for each global phone number (known as the ENUM data).